From sunlight to modern life, why vitamin D deficiency has become widespread.

 A MIGRATION FROM THE LIGHT

-A MODERN DEFICIENCY
+A WIDESPREAD DEFICIENCY

 RECONNECTING WITH THE LIGHT